Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 <h1 align="center" alt="title">ESLint React</h1>

 More than 50 ESLint rules to catch common mistakes and improve your React code.
-Built (mostly) from scratch.
+Rewritten from the scratch (mostly).

 ## Supported React versions